python/mypy/docs/source/generics.rst

      add_one(my_things)     # This may appear safe, but... my_things[0].rotate()  # ...this will fail

-  Another example of invariant type is ``Dict``.
+  Another example of invariant type is :py:class:`~typing.Dict`.
   Most mutable containers are invariant.

 By default, mypy assumes that all user-defined generics are invariant.
 To declare a given generic class as covariant or contravariant use